Felipe Zapata is a nom de plume.

 Black-and-white photography is a hobby, and you’ll find a link at the top, right, in Bookmarks where it says Felipe’s Fabulous Fotos.
 Take a look.

 This website is fact, fiction and opinion stirred in an odd pot.
-It debuted in July of 2011, replacing the wildly popular and now-offline Zapata Tales, which debuted in January of 2005.
+It debuted in 2011, replacing the wildly popular, now-offline Zapata Tales, which debuted in 2005.

 * * * *